 The CUR Ambassador program encourages undergraduate leaders who are passionate about undergraduate research to play a direct role in enhancing the undergraduate research experience on campus.

 Our diverse group Ambassadors serve as official representatives of the Center for Undergraduate Research.
-We offer myriad services to spread information and resources to University of Florida faculty and administration and student organizations and as a resource to undergraduate researchers in our community.
+We offer myriad services to spread information and resources to University of Florida faculty, administration, and student organizations as well as act as a resource to undergraduate researchers throughout our community.

 CUR Ambassadors serve to connect UF undergraduates to researchers in every field.
 Through one-on-one peer advising, research-centered workshops, targeted faculty outreach, and educational outreach at schools in the community, our ambassadors are unified under the common cause of improving the undergraduate research experience for everyone.
 We are committed to maintaining our university’s place as the top research institution in Florida, and we work every day to advance UF’s and CUR’s mission to go even further.

 Our organization and its ambassadors are divided into committees that each specialize in one of our primary initiatives.
 Committees are led by members of the executive board.